How to cite this paper

-The above is to make the case that document models should be considered first and with
+The above is to make the case that document models should be considered first and

 increased priority in a moderate sized or large enterprise, that tooling should

-primarily be evaluated by its ability to support document models, that architects should
+primarily be evaluated by its ability to support document models, that architects

 consider document models primarily as they create data models.